moellpau/handwritten-digit-recognition/README.md

 <br>

 **3. Design a model architecture** <br>
-In the next step, the model architecture is designed by generating features from data.
+In the next step, the model architecture is designed by generating features from the data and generating an impulse in EdgeImpulse.
 The settings and features can be found in the following Screenshot of Edge Impulse.
 (Cf. Warden, P., & Situnayake, D. 2019) <br>

 <p align="center">
   <img src="https://github.com/moellpau/HandwrittenDigitRecognition/blob/main/images/design_model.jpg"/>